-We haven’t officially made it through summer, but it’s almost Labor Day, and the Old Farmer’s Almanac says that fall begins Sept.
+We have made it through the summer, and it's officially fall, at least according to the Old Farmer’s Almanac, which says that fall began Sept.
 22 at 9:54 p.m.

 The abundance of fishing and hunting opportunities sometimes makes the choices hard for sportsmen in the Carolinas, and it makes choosing a September recipe difficult.
 Any fish from mountain trout to bluewater brawlers would work, as would several gamebirds and venison.